JoshuaGrams/tiny-qbn/doc/tutorial-1.md

 drive back home (even though we're already there, but we'll fix that later).
 Let's add some other locations.
 Some small farmers like to give their farms cutesy names, so how about Fairweather Farm?
-Give it a header and link to the car.
-Name the passage and add the tags: `sticky-card` and `req-driving`.
 This is probably a farm that sells organic vegetables and eggs from happy hens.
+Name the passage, give it a header and link to the car.

+Now...Twine isn't built to let you edit tags easily.
+If you make a typo, you have to delete the tag and try again.
+You have to click the new tag button each time: there isn't an easy way to type in a bunch of tags.
+So I've set up a bypass mechanism that lets you put the TinyQBN markers in a specially-marked comment in the body of the passage.

+	/* QBN sticky-card req-driving */

+This can go anywhere in the passage: it doesn't have to be at the very top.
+Nor does it have to be on a single line: anything between the `/* QBN` and the `*/` will work.

 Then another farm, maybe with the surname of the owners?
 Anderson Farm.
 Let's say that this is a more conventional third-generation animal farm that produces beef and pork and some dairy products.
-Set up the card just like the other two.
+Set up the card the same way.

 And...maybe this town is on the ocean, so you can drive to the docks early in the morning and buy fresh fish from the boats which